wannasleepforlong/ML-Practise-Projects/README.md

 # ML-Practise-Projects
-Projects to practice by myself or after referencing to someone(mentioned)
+Projects to practice Machine Learning and Deep Learning.